schoero/eslint-plugin-readable-tailwind/docs/parsers/jsx.md

 JSX files are supported out of the box.
 The only thing you need to do is to enable the `jsx` option in the eslint parser options.

-To enable eslint-plugin-readable-tailwind, you need to add it to the plugins section of your eslint configuration and enable the rules you want to use.
+To enable eslint-plugin-better-tailwindcss, you need to add it to the plugins section of your eslint configuration and enable the rules you want to use.

 <br/>